53rd Infantry Brigade Combat Team: 2020 and beyond

 In November 2021, 160 soldiers of the 53rd IBCT, to include the brigade commander, were mobilized to active duty under Title 10 USC orders and forward deployed to Ukraine to advise and mentor Ukrainian military forces as part of Joint Multinational Training Group - Ukraine.
 In this capacity, the 53rd IBCT element was named Task Force Gator.
 In early February 2022, just prior to the 2022 Russian invasion of Ukraine, the 53rd IBCT element was ordered out of Ukraine by Secretary of Defense Lloyd Austin and repositioned elsewhere in Western Europe, continuing a training mission with NATO partner nations.
 In August 2022, the Task Force Gator element of the 53rd IBCT returned home to Florida and demobilized back to traditional National Guard status.

 Order of battle

-The 53rd Infantry Brigade Combat Team is headquartered at the C. W. "Bill" Young Armed Forces Reserve Center in Pinellas Park, Florida and consists of three infantry battalions, a cavalry squadron, a field artillery battalion, a brigade engineer battalion, and a brigade support battalion which are located in both Florida and Alabama:
+The 53rd Infantry Brigade Combat Team is headquartered at the C.W.
+"Bill" Young Armed Forces Reserve Center in Pinellas Park, Florida.
+It has seven battalion-sized units located in Florida and Alabama.
+These include three Infantry Battalions, a Cavalry Squadron, a Field Artillery Battalion, a Brigade Engineer Battalion and a Brigade Support Battalion.
+These Battalions are: